 Michael Bennett (Ngāti Pikiao, Ngāti Whakaue) is a screenwriter, director and author.
 He is the 2020 recipient of the Te Aupounamu Māori Screen Excellence Award, awarded by the NZ Film Commission to honour excellence in Māori filmmaking.
-Michael’s short films and feature films have screened and won awards internationally, including Cannes, Toronto, Berlin, Locarno, New York, London, ImagiNative and Dreamspeakers.
+Michael’s shorts and features have screened and won awards internationally, including Cannes, Toronto, Berlin, Locarno, New York, London, ImagiNative and Dreamspeakers.

-Michael’s debut novel Better The Blood, a crime thriller, was published in 2022 in the UK, United States, Australia and NZ, with nine international translations.
-Better The Blood was a finalist for the fiction prize at the 2023 New Zealand literary awards (The Ockhams), the first time a crime novel has been shortlisted for the premiere NZ literary award.
-Michael is currently adapting his novel for television, and writing the second book in the series, Return To Blood.
+Michael’s debut novel BETTER THE BLOOD (2022, Simon & Schuster), was published in the UK, United States, Australia and NZ, with nine international translations.
+BETTER THE BLOOD was a finalist for the fiction prize at the 2023 New Zealand Literary Awards (The Ockhams).
+Michael is currently adapting his novel for television, and wrote the second book in the series, RETURN TO BLOOD (2024, Simon & Schuster).

 Michael has a number of film, television and fiction projects in development in Australia, New Zealand and the UK.